ashleymcc/Clicky-Game/README.md

 # Clicky-Game
 ![](FrontPage.png)

-This project was bootstrapped with Create React App.
+#This project was maded with Create React App.

 Available Scripts
 In the project directory, you can run: